Nakateru/PuppeteerTweetSaver/README.md

 # PuppeteerTweetSaver

-for saving image or video on a tweet
+for saving images or a video on a tweet

 if save video,install module video-url-link